ahme-dev/hawr/README.md

 # Hawr

 ### About:
-A webapp for limited viewing of weather forecasts, in kurdish.
+A webapp for limited viewing of weather forecasts, in english and kurdish.

-Using Vite + React hosted on [Netlify](https://hawr.netlify.app/) with icons from [icons8](https://icons8.com/) ♥️
+Reworked.
+Using React + React Query + Jotai + Material UI, and hosted on [Netlify](https://hawr.netlify.app/).

 ### Features:
 - Weather status and temperature of the current day and the next two. (free api limitation)
-- Few themes to *not* choose from.
+- Switch between themes.
+- View data in kurdish and english.